lbuchs/WebAuthn/README.md

 * android-key &#x2705;
 * android-safetynet &#x2705;
 * fido-u2f &#x2705;
-* none &#x274C;
+* none &#x2705;
 * packed &#x2705;
 * tpm &#x274C;

-This library supports only authenticators which are signed with a X.509 certificate.
+This library supports only authenticators which are signed with a X.509 certificate (except for `none` format).
 ECDAA and self attestation is not supported.

 ## Workflow